 \section{Residential ethnic segregation in England and Wales}

-In this section, we explore the structure of residential ethnic segregation in England and Wales with the goal of demonstrating the ability of our framework to identify patterns across scales.
-We analyse ethnicity data from the 2021 census of England and Wales, which is structured into two levels.
-There are 5 ethnic groups at the \textit{broad} scale, of which the \textit{White} group is the majority (82\%) and the \textit{Asian, Asian British or Asian Welsh} (hereafter \textit{Asian}) is the largest minority (9\%).
+We demonstrate the ability of decompositions to identify patterns across scales by analysing residential ethnic segregation in England and Wales.
+Ethnicity in the 2021 census of England and Wales is organised into two levels.
+There are five ethnic groups at the \textit{broad} scale, of which the \textit{White} group is the majority (82\%) and the \textit{Asian, Asian British or Asian Welsh} (hereafter \textit{Asian}) is the largest minority (9\%).
 The diversity of England and Wales on the broad demographic scale is $D(P_\textnormal{broad}) = 2.0$.
-The broad groups are disaggregated into 19 \textit{fine} ethnic identities, of which \textit{White: English, Welsh, Scottish, Northern Irish or British} (hereafter \textit{White British}) are the majority (74\%) and \textit{Other White} are the largest minority (6\%).
-The largest non-\textit{White} minorities are \textit{Indian} and \textit{Pakistani} (both around 3\%). $D(P_\textnormal{fine}) = 3.4$, indicating that most minority ethnicities have very low populations (Table~\ref{tab:ethnic_composition_ew}).
+The supergroups disaggregate into 19 \textit{fine} ethnic identities, of which \textit{White: English, Welsh, Scottish, Northern Irish or British} (hereafter \textit{White British}) are the majority (74\%) and \textit{Other White} are the largest minority (6\%).
+The largest non-\textit{White} minorities are \textit{Indian} and \textit{Pakistani} (both around 3\%). $D(P_\textnormal{fine}) = 3.4$, reflecting the low populations of most minority ethnicities (Table~\ref{tab:ethnic_composition_ew}).

 The census employs a hierarchy of spatial scales.
 The finest units are Output Areas (OAs), which nest successively into Lower layer Super Output Areas (LSOAs), Middle layer Super Output Areas (MSOAs), and Local Authority Districts (LADs or districts).
-The population scale varies from a median of around 300 per OA to around 140,000 in a district (Table~\ref{tab:geography_hierarchy_ew}).
+The population size varies from a median of around 300 per OA to around 140,000 in a district (Table~\ref{tab:geography_hierarchy_ew}).